todogroup/governance/goals.md

 The goals will be revisited and updated yearly.

-## 2022 [PROPOSED]
+## [PROPOSED] 2022

-### 1. Cultivate growth and adoption of OSPOs
+### 1 Cultivate growth and adoption of OSPOs

-* Release at least 6 new OSPO case studies
+- Release at least 6 new OSPO case studies
-* Launch 6 new OSPO guides
+- Launch 6 new OSPO guides
-* Host 12 OSPOlogy sessions
+- Host 12 OSPOlogy sessions
-* Build out and run OSPO Survey 2022
+- Build out and run OSPO Survey 2022
-* Create and publish a OSPO Maturity Model
+- Create and publish a OSPO Maturity Model

-## 2. Grow the membership base
+## 2 Grow the membership base

-* Grow TODO membership by 20%
+- Grow TODO membership by 20%
-* Cultivate relationships with other OSPO adjacent communities like CHAOSS
+- Cultivate relationships with other OSPO adjacent communities like CHAOSS
-* Grow OSPO Ambassadors by
+- Grow OSPO Ambassadors by

-## 3. Create value for all members
+## 3 Create value for all members

-* Run at least 2 surveys to get feedback, >80% satisfaction
+- Run at least 2 surveys to get feedback, >80% satisfaction
-* Improve and refresh TODO Website, increase traffic by 20%
+- Improve and refresh TODO Website, increase traffic by 20%
-* Host at least 2 OSPOCons
+- Host at least 2 OSPOCons
-* Host first OSPOCon in APAC
+- Host first OSPOCon in APAC
-* Break down silos and enhance communication across channels (slack, mailing lists, Social media)
+- Break down silos and enhance communication across channels (slack, mailing lists, Social media)

 ## 2021